SleepProgger/sheetmail/README.md

       excel_file            The excel file to get data from.

     optional arguments:
-      -h, --help            show this help message and exit
-      --config CONFIG, -c CONFIG
+      -h, --help            show this help message and exit --config CONFIG, -c CONFIG
                             Choose the configuration file.
       --loglvl {DEBUG,INFO,WARN,ERROR}, -l {DEBUG,INFO,WARN,ERROR}
                             Set the log level.
       --logfile LOGFILE, -f LOGFILE
                             Also write log to file.
       --colmail COLMAIL, -m COLMAIL
                             The column containing the email address.
       --colsubject COLSUBJECT, -s COLSUBJECT
                             The column containing the email subjects.
       --colbody COLBODY, -b COLBODY
                             The column containing the email message.
       --colsend COLSEND, -o COLSEND
-                            The column used to mark if the mail was send
+                            The column used to mark if the mail was send.
       --staticsubject STATICSUBJECT, -x STATICSUBJECT
                             Can be used to use a static subject.
       --sheetindex SHEETINDEX, -i SHEETINDEX
                             The sheet to use.
       --cleancomments       Remove comments from file.
-Openpyxl has a bug leading
-                            to corrupt files otherwise.
+Openpyxl has/hadd a bug leading to corrupt files otherwise.
-      --test                Only test all mail accounts and the spreadsheet file and exit.
+      --test                Only test all mail accounts and the spreadsheet file.
+                            Then exit.
-      --nosend              Do not send the mails.
+      --nosend              Do NOT send the mails.
 Used for testing.
+      --notest              Do NOT test for comment bug on startup.